top of page

 19) We toured Balboa Park, which contains numerous beautiful buildings, including eighteen museums, all within easy walking distance.

-20) Returned to our ship, I walked a short distance to, and toured, the USS Midway, the last diesel powered US aircraft carrier.
+20) After returning to our ship, I walked a short distance to, and toured, the USS Midway, the last diesel powered US aircraft carrier.

 21) Here's the "Unconditional Surrender Statue," aka "Kissing Statue."
 Incorrectly, the sailor reputedly kissed a nurse, though she was a dental hygienist in actuality!